MonkeyInPrivite/mip-wiki/content/Database/unbrick.md

 - Or you could check out the [Mobileread Tools](https://wiki.mobileread.com/wiki/Kindle_Tools_Index#Debricking).

 # Conclusion
-Hopefully this Debricked your kindle!
+Hopefully this Debricked your Kindle!
 If you still need support, join the [Kindle Modding Community](https://discord.kindlemodding.org/) and open a ticket in #questions-and-support!

 # Credits
-MonkeyInPrivite - Wrote this Guide kindlemodshelfguy (NemesisHubris) - Originally showcased this guide on https://kindlemodshelf.me Mobileread - Advanced Instructions
+- MonkeyInPrivite - Wrote this Guide
+- kindlemodshelfguy (NemesisHubris) - Originally showcased this guide on https://kindlemodshelf.me
+- Mobileread - Advanced Instructions
-TobiasWooldridge - Paperwhite Serial Interface Unbricking Guide
+- TobiasWooldridge - Paperwhite Serial Interface Unbricking Guide